VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 #### Goad

-When you hit with an unarmed strike or a melee monk weapon on your turn, you can expend 1 ki point to goad the target into attacking you.
+When you hit with an Unarmed Strike or a melee monk weapon on your turn, you can expend 1 ki point to goad the target into attacking you.

 The target must make a Wisdom saving throw or have disadvantage on attack rolls against creatures other than you until the start of your next turn.
 This technique ends early if you attack or harm another creature or if a creature other than you harms the target.

 #### Lunging Strike

-When you make an attack with an unarmed strike or a melee monk weapon on your turn, you can expend 1 ki point to increase the reach of the attack by 5 feet.
+When you make an attack with an Unarmed Strike or a melee monk weapon on your turn, you can expend 1 ki point to increase the reach of the attack by 5 feet.

 #### Pacify

-When you hit with an unarmed strike on your turn, you can expend any number of ki points to attempt to put the creature to sleep, and you can choose to have the attack deal no damage.
+When you hit with an Unarmed Strike on your turn, you can expend any number of ki points to attempt to put the creature to sleep, and you can choose to have the attack deal no damage.
 If the creature has fewer hit points than 5 times the number of ki points expended, it falls asleep for 1 hour, until it takes damage, or until a creature uses its action to shake it awake.

 #### Plant Delusion

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend 1 ki point to create a phantom image or sound in the target creature's mind, as if by the *Minor Illusion* spell.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend 1 ki point to create a phantom image or sound in the target creature's mind, as if by the *Minor Illusion* spell.
 The delusion lasts until the start of your next turn.

 #### Probing Strike

-When you hit with an unarmed strike or a monk weapon on your turn, you can expend up to 8 ki points.
+When you hit with an Unarmed Strike or a monk weapon on your turn, you can expend up to 8 ki points.
 For each point spent, you learn one of the following traits of your choice about the target creature:

 - damage immunities
 - damage resistances